Teddy95/DataGate/README.md

-# DatabaseSync
+# DataGate

-Synchronize Databases for Oracle and Microsoft SQL-Server
+Synchronize Data from Oracle Database to Microsoft SQL Server